VPN connections

 Deleting a VPN connection#

-A VPN connection can be deleted in the Customer gateway section.
-To do this:
+Alternatively, a VPN connection can be deleted in the Customer gateway section.

 Deleting a customer gateway#